 Cut off ends of plantain and slice down the middle of plantain going through green skin but not flesh.

 With a grater, using the side with the 3 slits, carefully slice plantains.
 Can also use a mandoline.
+Or just thinly slice.
 In a frying pan add about an inch of vegetable oil, (when you add first chip and oil is sizzling, oil is ready) cook until chips are golden brown.
 Drain on paper towel and sprinkle some salt over them.

 Cut tilapia into small cubes